 Did Trevor meet the punks in the pictures?
 Was he one of them now?
 Or had something else happened, something bad.
 He couldn’t think about that.
 It was nicer to believe that Trevor was out there somewhere living a new life free of suburbia.

-Dolphin Street, began as a short story within the out of print, first edition,
+Dolphin Street began as a short story within the out-of-print, first edition of the

 A horrific after-school special, Escape from Dolphin Street is dark and brutal and was deemed too controversial upon its first release in 2013.
 Follow runaways into a street punk nightmare in an expansion of my original short story and screenplay.
 Jason, one of three youths desperate to escape suburbia, is now the main, queer punk protagonist.
 This telling has many new scenes, dreams, reworked original scenarios, and an all-new ending.